AI-SDC/SDC-Reboot/README.md

 - please navigate to the issues tab to see if there is already a similar issue of suggestion
    - if yes, please add a comment or an upvote to the existing issue,  rather than raise a duplicate issue
    - otherwise please add a new issue providing as much information as possible about the desired behavour (or the bug)

+## Acknowledgement of Funding
+This Community group is supported by UKRI DARE UK - Phase 2 (UKRI Data and Analytics Research Environments UK- Phase 2).

+DARE UK - Phase 2 is delivered jointly by HDR UK, and ADR UK, and funded by UKRI Digital Research Infrastructure Fund.